JohnCreator/git-and-github-demo/README.md

 # Git and Github Demo - Main Documentation

-A feature that is particularly ordinary is used by doing P.
+(Deprecated) A feature that is particularly ordinary is used by doing P.

+A feature that is slightly better is used by doing Q.